I Smiled the Whole Time/Canon Digital Learning Center Bird Photography with Arthur Morris: Video #1 « Arthur Morris/BIRDS AS ART

 later and love, artie

-• avatar Matteo Bianchi
+• Matteo Bianchi

 I watched the series of video, and I have found them very interesting and informative.
 In particular the observations concerning the histogram and highlights, the direction of the light, and about the extenders.